 Proposals for affordable housing on the outskirts of Sunderland have been given the green light by Sunderland City Council.

-Adderstone Living, the dedicated social housing division of Newcastle-based property development and investment company Adderstone Group, was granted planning consent by Sunderland City Council at a special Committee Meeting last night (31st August 2021).
+Adderstone Living, the dedicated social housing division of Adderstone Group, has been granted planning consent by Sunderland City Council at a special Committee Meeting (31st August 2021).
 The development will comprise a mix of 45 two and three bedroomed bungalows and two storey semi-detached properties on land at Redburn Road, Chilton Moor in Houghton-le-Spring.

 The approved plans also include a village green along with new car parking, landscaping and associated infrastructure.